academe/openerpapi/README.md

 TODO
 ====

-* [ ] An interface for the client (the connection class) so a JSON-RPC alternative can be slipped in.
+* [x] An interface for the client (the connection class) so a JSON-RPC alternative can be slipped in.
-* [ ] Namespace the exceptions, as they are used heavily.
+* [ ] Better control of exceptions, because not all errors raised by the ERP are actually exceptions.
-* [ ] Take a look at the data formats returned - how much of the deep nesting is needed?
+* [x] Take a look at the data formats returned - how much of the deep nesting is needed?
 * [ ] Add some handy wrappers for common objects and operations.
 These are likely to need extending for the specific requirements of different projects.
 * [ ] Fix the documentation in src.
 Move the documentation out of src first.